 Hello, I am Jenny Martin.
-As an Assistant Professor of Education at Bridgewater College, I teach Foundations of American Education, Educational Psychology, ELA Methods, Practicum in Current Teaching Techniques, and Literature for Young Adults.
+As an Assistant Professor of Education at Bridgewater College, I teach Content Area Literacy, Foundations of American Education, Educational Psychology, ELA Methods, Practicum in Current Teaching Techniques, and Literature for Young Adults.
 Some of my most meaningful work is when I leave campus to visit teacher candidates in the area schools.
 As a former high school English and photojournalism teacher, I find joy in teacher preparation.

 I consider the greatest success in teaching to be when students experience success.
 I believe that choice and purpose engages students by making them stakeholders in their education.
 I also think that a teacher who is an active learner, and who is attentive to students is paramount for the learners to reach their full potential.
 I read when my students read; I write when my students write; I share when I expect them to share.